Prosatio Silban’s Table Tips: Place (A Literary Amuse-Bouche)

 “My own customers range from wealthy banqueters to the bowl-of-beans poor, but they have one thing in common: they’re hungry.
 So I try never to let the food get in the way of itself.
 A pretty plate pleases the soul, and that’s important.
 But people don’t always know what to do with too much prettiness.”

-1 comment for “Prosatio Silban’s Table Tips: Place (A Literary Amuse-Bouche)
+One thought on “Prosatio Silban’s Table Tips: Place (A Literary Amuse-Bouche)”

 Leave a Reply